Hopper-Solution-and-Education/FIORA-FE/README.md

 Cheers! 🥂

-## Deployment with Vercel and GitHub Actions
+## Automated Deployment with Vercel and GitHub Actions

-This project is configured to automatically deploy to Vercel using GitHub Actions.
-When you push to the `main`, `staging`, or `develop` branches, GitHub Actions will build and deploy your application to Vercel.
+This project is configured with an enhanced automated deployment pipeline using GitHub Actions and Vercel.
+The setup provides a seamless workflow for deploying your application to different environments.

+### Key Features

+- **Fully Automated Deployment**: Push to designated branches to trigger automatic deployments
+- **Environment-Based Deployments**: Different branches deploy to different environments
+- **Environment Variable Synchronization**: Automatically syncs environment variables between your repository and Vercel
+- **Manual Deployment Option**: Trigger deployments manually with environment selection
+- **Prisma Schema Change Detection**: Automatically handles database schema changes
+- **Deployment Status Comments**: Automatically adds comments to PRs and commits with deployment status and preview URLs

 ### Setup Instructions